Locked-chess-official/Locked-chess-official.io/README.md

-Below are the global variables that locked_chess_game_module.py defined:
+Below are the global variables that locked_chess_game_module.py defined:\n
 	game --all of the chesses'location and belonging operation_number --the number of steps taken by the current operation operation_oppsite --who is currently operating